NEW PhD POSITIONS AVAILABLE

 2: Integrating evolutionary theory into conservation management

-We are offering a fully funded PhD scholarship to work with Dr Carly Cook and Associate Professor Carla Sgro.
+We are offering a fully funded PhD scholarship to work with Dr Carly Cook and Professor Carla Sgro.
 The candidate must have research interests in evolutionary biology, ecology and conservation and will undertake a project investigating the how integrating evolutionary theory into conservation management could achieve better long term outcomes for biodiversity.
-For more information click here.
+Click here for more information.

 3: Improving shark and ray conservation through better fisheries management

 This project will explore the impact of recreational fishers on the conservation of sharks and rays.
 These species are often caught as by-catch but post-release outcomes for these species can be poor.
 The research will work to understand how fishers interact with sharks and rays when caught, and developing and implementing methods to achieve behavioural change in their interactions with captured individuals.
 The project is fully funded and the successful applicant will work with myself, A/Prof. Richard Reina and Dr Jessica Walsh.
 Experience with fisheries management and social research methods would be an advantage.
-For more information please click here.
+Click here for more information.

 4: Conservation psychology